 In addition to the total capital costs, specific capital costs are presented, which facilitates comparison between different technologies.
-The specific capital costs ( $\in$ /TPA) are calculated as total capital costs divided by the plant capacity.
+The specific capital costs ( $\epsilon$ /TPA) are calculated as total capital costs divided by the plant capacity.
 A graphical summary of the specific capital costs collected and calculated in this study is shown in Figure 18.
-The average specific capital costs for liquefaction plants with production capacities <15 TPD ranged from 440-1400 $\in$ /TPA.
-The LN2 vaporization and SMR processes cost was at the lower end of the price range, while the Linde cycle and Stirling refrigeration represented the upper end of the price range.
-The average specific costs of N2 expander based technologies and pre-cooled MR process ranged from 760-990 $\in$ /TPA.
+The average specific capital costs for liquefaction plants with production capacities <15 TPD ranged from 440-1350 $\epsilon$ /TPA.
+The LN2 vaporization and SMR processes cost was at the lower end of the price range, while the Linde cycle represented the upper end of the price range.
+The average specific costs of N2 expander based technologies, pre-cooled MR process and Stirling refrigeration ranged from 760-1090 $\epsilon$ /TPA.